Tupelo, MS Business Opportunities

 The Mall at Barnes Crossing features a 600-seat food court, movie theater and more than 90 stores, with annual mall sales regularly reaching more than $175 million.
 Tupelo Furniture Market features 2 million square feet of space showcasing 800-1,000 exhibitors from around the globe, while the Downtown and Fairpark District features a developing 50-acre site next to downtown Tupelo for stores, restaurants, office space and living space.

 Midtown District has formed an association to represent 20 Tupelo businesses bordered by South Industrial Road, West Main Street, South Gloster Street and Varsity Drive.
-And Midtown Pointe has become a medical and professional office building with plans to add a restaurant, fitness center and coffee shop.
 In Belden, a two-building complex called McCullough Crossing will feature professional offices, a pharmacy, restaurant, dry cleaner and sandwich shop.